 - Yeast transforms the raw sugars produced into alcohol and carbon dioxide (which is the fizz you see in beer).
 Most yeast fades into the background, but some brewers put those flavors front and center, depending on the desired results.

-- 6 litres of water are used to make 1 litre of beer, making it an overlooked, but vital ingredient.
+- 6 liters of water are used to make 1 liter of beer, making it an overlooked, but vital ingredient.
 The subtle differences in water chemistry can also create completely different results, even if the other ingredients remain the same.

 A Salesforce Project is Made by Combining:

 - This is the technology platform that we build the project on, this shapes the Which core Clouds are being used?
 Will you be adding AppExchange Apps or building custom code?

 - The strategic defining of the project goals and how they will be achieved.
 What does the organization need from its system?
 How will users interact with it?
 What is needed in order to achieve the desired results?